llm-bible/llm-bible.github.io/_publications/bärmann2023incremental.markdown

 bibkey: bärmann2023incremental
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2309.04316"}
-tags: ['Model Architecture', 'Prompting', 'Reinforcement Learning', 'Uncategorized']
+tags: ['Model Architecture', 'Prompting', 'Reinforcement Learning']
 ---
 Natural-language dialog is key for intuitive human-robot interaction.
 It can be used not only to express humans' intents, but also to communicate